Oussamahaddi/CodeMasterHub/README.md

 # CodeMastersHub

-CodeMastersHub is a web platform designed for online programming courses and workshops.
+CodeMastersHub is a web platform designed for online programming courses.
 It provides a convenient way for users to access high-quality educational content, ranging from beginner to advanced levels, in various programming languages.

 ## Description

 CodeMastersHub offers a user-friendly interface for instructors to create, manage, and publish courses.
 Users can explore a wide range of courses, subscribe to premium memberships.
 The platform aims to facilitate learning and skill development in programming through engaging and practical content.

 ## Technologies Used